ivostinghen/PythonML/README.md

-<h3>Hi, my name is Ivo Stinghen and welcome to my "Final Paper - PartII - Python Side - Machine Learning" repository!
+<h3>Hi, my name is Ivo Stinghen and welcome to my "Final Paper - Part II - Python Side - Machine Learning" repository!
 <br>
-<h4>(Trabalho de Conlusão de Curso - UFAM) </h3>
+<h4>(Trabalho de Conlusão de Curso - Part II - UFAM) </h3>
 <h3>This is a free, open source repository, so fell free to download it and contact me for any questions.